bonn0062/GSoD/absolute_beginners.rst

   Number of Rows :  3

-Or the just the number of columns with:
+Or just the number of columns by specifying np.shape[1]:

 ::